fuzzylabs/evidently-monitoring-pattern/README.md

 Let us first start with a **no-drift scenario**.
 The reference dataset and no drift dataset have same distribution.

-On a new terminal, run
+On a separate terminal, run

 ```bash
 docker compose run --rm --no-deps --service-ports scenario_runner --no-drift